-- 1 tone, repeating every 5 seconds: This indicates no RAM is installed.
+- One tone, repeating every five seconds: No RAM is installed.

-- 3 successive tones, a 5 second pause (repeating): This indicates RAM does not pass a data integrity check.
+- Three successive tones, then a five-second pause (repeating): RAM doesn't pass a data integrity check.

-- 1 long tone while holding down the power button: Indicates an EFI ROM update is in progress on a computer manufactured before 2012.
+- One long tone while you hold down the power button: An EFI ROM update is in progress.
+This applies to computers made before 2012.

-- 3 long tones, 3 short tones, 3 long tones: Indicates EFI ROM corruption is detected and the computer is in EFI ROM recovery mode.
+- Three long tones, three short tones, three long tones: EFI ROM corruption is detected, and the computer is in EFI ROM recovery mode.

 Pressing and holding keys when the startup tone sounds can make your Mac function in different ways.
 To learn more, see Startup key combinations for Mac.